readthedocs/readthedocs.org/docs/user/guides/setup/git-repo-manual.rst

 As an example, the URL pattern looks like this: ``https://readthedocs.org/api/v2/webhook/<project-name>/<id>/*``.

-Use this URL when setting up a new integration with your provider ^^ these steps vary depending on the provider.
+Use this URL when setting up a new integration with your provider, as explained above.

 .. warning::